hnfong/public-crap/bookmarks/computer-related.md

 - ☆ http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/ - A super long, informative and (useless for software professionals) article on everything about code and software.
 Good intro to outsiders if they are willing to read.
 - ☆ https://killedbygoogle.com/
 - ☆ https://mtlynch.io/solo-developer-year-5/
+- ☆ https://ericsink.com/Browser_Wars.html - "For the development of IE 4.0, a new Program Manager appeared.
+His name was Scott Isaacs and I started seeing him at the HTML standards group meetings.
+At one of those meetings we sat down for a talk which was a major turning point for me and for Spyglass.
+Scott told me that the IE team had over 1,000 people."
 - http://joyofandroid.com/how-to-downgrade-samsung-galaxy-s3-easily/ - How To Downgrade Samsung Galaxy S3 Easily: We Found The Answer - JoyofAndroid
 - https://lists.debian.org/debian-ctte/2013/12/msg00234.html - init system other points, and conclusion
 - http://veertu.com - OSX app store native virtualization